Doxuno

 INDEPENDENT CONTRACTOR STATUS

-The Contractor is engaged as an independent contractor and not as an employee, agent, partner, or joint venturer of the Client.
+The Contractor is engaged as an independent contractor and not as an employee, agent, partner or joint venturer of the Client.
 Nothing in this Agreement shall be construed as creating an employment relationship.
-The Contractor acknowledges that the rebuttable presumption of employment in section 200A of the Labour Relations Act 66 of 1995 (LRA) applies where one or more of the prescribed indicators of employment are present.
-The parties confirm that this engagement is structured as a genuine independent contractor relationship because: (a) the Contractor provides services to multiple clients; (b) the Contractor works according to its own schedule and methods; (c) the Contractor uses its own equipment and resources where applicable; and (d) the Contractor bears the risk of profit and loss.
-The Contractor is solely responsible for its own income tax obligations under the Income Tax Act 58 of 1962, VAT under the Value-Added Tax Act 89 of 1991 (if applicable), and any UIF contributions as a self-employed person.
-The Client shall not withhold PAYE or make UIF/SDL contributions on behalf of the Contractor.
+The parties acknowledge the rebuttable presumption of employment in section 200A of the Labour Relations Act 66 of 1995 and the SARS "dominant impression" test under Interpretation Note 17 (Issue 4).
+The parties confirm that this engagement is a genuine independent-contractor relationship.
+The parties further record the following SARS Interpretation Note 17 / LRA section 200A indicators that positively support the Contractor's independent status: (a) the Contractor uses its own tools, equipment and materials; (b) the Contractor provides services to multiple clients; (c) the Contractor controls its own working hours and method of performance.
+The Contractor is solely responsible for: (a) all personal income tax obligations, including provisional tax registration and submissions, under the Income Tax Act 58 of 1962; (b) VAT registration and compliance under the Value-Added Tax Act 89 of 1991 if turnover exceeds the threshold; and (c) any UIF or SDL contributions as a self-employed person.
+The Client shall not withhold PAYE or make UIF / SDL contributions on the Contractor's behalf.
+The Contractor expressly confirms and acknowledges this allocation of personal tax responsibility and undertakes to maintain such SARS registrations as may be required from time to time.

 REMUNERATION

-In consideration for the Services, the Client shall pay the Contractor ZAR 850 per hour (excluding VAT, if applicable).
-The Contractor shall submit a valid tax invoice at the agreed intervals.
-Payment shall be made by EFT to the Contractor's nominated bank account within 30 calendar days of the invoice date.
-If the Contractor is a registered VAT vendor, VAT at the prevailing rate shall be added to all invoices.
-Late payments shall attract interest at the prescribed rate under the Prescribed Rate of Interest Act 55 of 1975.
+In consideration for the Services, the Client shall pay the Contractor ZAR 350 000 as a lump sum for the project (excluding VAT, to be added at the prevailing rate if the Contractor is a registered VAT vendor).
+The Contractor shall issue a valid tax invoice in accordance with the Value-Added Tax Act 89 of 1991.
+Payment shall be made by electronic funds transfer (EFT) to the Contractor's nominated bank account within 30 calendar days of the invoice date.

 INTELLECTUAL PROPERTY

-All intellectual property rights — including copyright, design rights, and database rights — in all work product, deliverables, code, reports, designs, and other materials created by the Contractor specifically for the Client in the course of performing the Services ("Work Product") shall be assigned to and vest in the Client upon receipt of full payment.
+All intellectual property rights — including copyright, design rights and database rights — in all work product, deliverables, code, reports, designs and other materials created by the Contractor specifically for the Client in the course of performing the Services ("Work Product") shall be assigned to and vest in the Client upon receipt of full payment.
 The Contractor hereby irrevocably assigns to the Client, with full title guarantee, all such rights and waives any moral rights to the extent permitted by South African law.
 The Client grants the Contractor a non-exclusive, royalty-free licence to use the Work Product in its portfolio for promotional purposes only.
-The following categories of Work Product are specifically assigned: All source code, compiled binaries, databases, UI/UX designs, technical specifications, and derivative works created specifically for the Client under this Agreement, excluding open-source components used under approved licences..
-This assignment is subject to section 21 of the Copyright Act 98 of 1978 and must be effected by this written Agreement.
+The following categories of Work Product are specifically assigned: All source code, compiled binaries, databases, UI/UX designs, technical specifications and derivative works created specifically for the Client under this Agreement, excluding open-source components used under approved licences..
+This clause is entered into in compliance with the writing requirement in section 21 of the Copyright Act 98 of 1978 for assignments of copyright by independent contractors.

 CONFIDENTIALITY

 The Contractor acknowledges that in performing the Services it will have access to Confidential Information of the Client.
-"Confidential Information" means any non-public technical, business, commercial, or financial information of the Client disclosed in connection with this Agreement, in any form.
+"Confidential Information" means any non-public technical, business, commercial or financial information of the Client disclosed in connection with this Agreement, in any form.
 The Contractor shall: (a) hold all Confidential Information in strict confidence; (b) not disclose Confidential Information to any third party without the Client's prior written consent; (c) use Confidential Information solely for the purpose of performing the Services; and (d) promptly notify the Client of any actual or suspected unauthorised disclosure.
 These obligations shall survive termination for three (3) years.
-Where Confidential Information constitutes personal information under POPIA, the Contractor shall additionally comply with the conditions for lawful processing in Chapter 3 of POPIA.

 To the extent that the Contractor processes personal information (as defined in the Protection of Personal Information Act 4 of 2013 (POPIA)) on behalf of the Client in providing the Services, the Contractor acts as an Operator and the Client acts as the Responsible Party.
-The Contractor shall: (a) process personal information only on the Client's written instructions; (b) implement appropriate technical and organisational security measures under POPIA section 19; (c) not engage sub-operators without the Client's written consent; (d) notify the Client within 72 hours of becoming aware of a security compromise under POPIA section 22; and (e) return or destroy all personal information upon termination.
+This clause is entered into in compliance with section 21 of POPIA.
+The Contractor shall: (a) process personal information only on the Client's documented instructions; (b) implement appropriate technical and organisational security measures as required by section 19 of POPIA; (c) not engage a sub-operator without the Client's prior written consent; (d) notify the Client without undue delay, and in any event within 72 hours, of becoming aware of a personal information security compromise under section 22 of POPIA; and (e) on termination of this Agreement, return or securely destroy all personal information as directed by the Client.

 WARRANTIES

-The Contractor warrants that: (a) it has the expertise, capacity, and legal authority to enter into and perform this Agreement; (b) the Services will be performed with reasonable skill, care, and diligence in accordance with applicable professional standards; (c) the Work Product, to the Contractor's knowledge, does not infringe any third-party intellectual property rights; (d) it will comply with all applicable South African laws; and (e) it holds any licences, registrations, or accreditations required to perform the Services.
+The Contractor warrants that: (a) it has the expertise, capacity and legal authority to enter into and perform this Agreement; (b) the Services will be performed with reasonable skill, care and diligence in accordance with applicable professional standards; (c) the Work Product, to the Contractor's knowledge, does not infringe any third-party intellectual property rights; (d) it will comply with all applicable South African laws; and (e) it holds any licences, registrations or accreditations required to perform the Services.
+The Client warrants that: (a) it has the authority to enter into this Agreement; and (b) information provided to the Contractor for purposes of delivering the Services is accurate and complete to the best of its knowledge.

 TERMINATION

-Either party may terminate this Agreement: (a) for convenience, upon thirty (30) calendar days' written notice; or (b) immediately for material breach upon written notice if the breach is not remedied within fifteen (15) business days of notice.
-The Client may also terminate immediately if the Contractor becomes insolvent or if an employment court or tribunal determines that the Contractor is an employee of the Client.
-Upon termination: the Client shall pay all fees earned to the effective date; the Contractor shall deliver all Work Product in its possession; and each party shall return or destroy the other's Confidential Information.
+Either party may terminate this Agreement: (a) for convenience, on thirty (30) calendar days' written notice to the other party; or (b) immediately on written notice if the other party (i) commits a material breach not remedied within fifteen (15) business days of receipt of written notice specifying the breach; (ii) becomes insolvent, is sequestrated or placed in business rescue or liquidation; or (iii) ceases to carry on business.
+The Client may also terminate immediately if an employment court or tribunal determines, on substantive grounds, that the Contractor is in fact an employee of the Client.
+On termination: the Client shall pay all fees earned up to the effective date; the Contractor shall deliver all Work Product in its possession; and each party shall return or destroy the other's Confidential Information.

 LIABILITY LIMITATION

-The Contractor's aggregate liability to the Client for any claim arising out of or related to this Agreement shall not exceed the total fees paid in the three (3) months immediately preceding the event giving rise to the claim.
-Neither party shall be liable for indirect, special, or consequential damages.
-This limitation does not apply to liability arising from fraud, wilful misconduct, gross negligence, or POPIA breaches.
+The Contractor's aggregate liability to the Client for any claim arising out of or related to this Agreement (whether in contract, delict or otherwise) shall not exceed the total fees paid in the six (6) months immediately preceding the event giving rise to the claim.
+Neither party shall be liable for indirect, special, consequential or punitive damages.
+The limitations in this clause shall not apply to: (a) claims arising from a party's fraud, wilful misconduct or gross negligence; (b) the Contractor's obligations under POPIA; or (c) liability that cannot be excluded or limited under applicable law.

 RESTRAINT OF TRADE

-For a period of twelve (12) months following the termination or expiry of this Agreement, the Contractor shall not, directly or indirectly, within Republic of South Africa: (a) provide services substantially similar to the Services to any direct competitor of the Client; (b) solicit, entice, or attempt to recruit any employee or independent contractor of the Client with whom the Contractor had contact during this engagement; or (c) solicit any client or customer of the Client with whom the Contractor had contact in the twelve (12) months preceding termination.
-The parties confirm that this restraint protects a legitimate proprietary interest of the Client (including confidential information, client relationships, and trade secrets) and is reasonable in scope, duration, and geographic extent, consistent with the enforceability standard established in Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A) and Basson v Chilwan 1993 (3) SA 742 (A).
-If any part of this clause is found to be unreasonably broad, it shall be severed or reduced to the minimum extent necessary to make it enforceable.
+For a period of twelve (12) months following the termination or expiry of this Agreement, the Contractor shall not, directly or indirectly, within Gauteng Province: (a) provide services substantially similar to the Services to any direct competitor of the Client; (b) solicit, entice or attempt to recruit any employee or independent contractor of the Client with whom the Contractor had material contact during this engagement; or (c) solicit any client or customer of the Client with whom the Contractor had material contact in the twelve (12) months preceding termination.
+The parties record that this restraint protects a legitimate proprietary interest of the Client (including confidential information, client relationships and trade secrets) and is reasonable in scope, duration and geographic extent, consistent with the enforceability standard in Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A) and Basson v Chilwan 1993 (3) SA 742 (A).
+If any part of this clause is found to be unreasonably broad, it shall be severed or reduced to the maximum extent that is reasonable.

 GOVERNING LAW AND JURISDICTION

 This Agreement is governed by the laws of the Republic of South Africa.
-Any unresolved dispute shall be referred to the non-exclusive jurisdiction of the High Court of South Africa (Gauteng Division, Pretoria).
+Any unresolved dispute shall be referred to the non-exclusive jurisdiction of the High Court of South Africa, Gauteng Division, Johannesburg.
 The parties consent to the jurisdiction of the Magistrate's Court if the amount in dispute falls within that court's jurisdiction.

 ELECTRONIC EXECUTION

 This Agreement may be signed electronically.
-Electronic signatures are valid and enforceable under sections 11 and 13 of the Electronic Communications and Transactions Act 25 of 2002 (ECT Act) and shall have the same legal effect as handwritten signatures.
+Electronic signatures are valid and enforceable under sections 11 and 13 of the Electronic Communications and Transactions Act 25 of 2002 (ECT Act) and shall have the same legal effect as handwritten signatures, save where this Agreement falls within a category expressly excluded under Schedule 2 of the ECT Act.

 GENERAL PROVISIONS